 The COVID-19 pandemic has had an enormous impact on the ways we live, work, socialize, and shop.
 If you’re anything like me, you’ve probably been avoiding going to the store in person as much as possible over the last few months.

 However, the new normal we’re all living in also represents an opportunity for ecommerce.
-More people are buying online than ever before, and industries that have traditionally struggled to break into ecommerce are seeing unprecedented growth.
-And this trend is set to continue, with ecommerce penetration rates set to rise from 15% in 2020 to 25% in 2025.
+More people are buying online than ever before.
+Because of that, industries that have traditionally struggled to break into ecommerce are seeing unprecedented growth.
+And this trend is set to continue, with ecommerce penetration rates set to rise from 15% to 25% by 2025.

 The writing on the wall is clear: ecommerce is the future.
 But before you get started, you need to decide what you’re going to sell.
 In other words, you need to define your niche.